Jadwiga of Poland: Coronation (1384)

-The interregnum that followed Louis's death and caused such internal strife came to an end with Jadwiga's arrival in Poland.
-A large crowd of clerics, noblemen and burghers gathered at Kraków "to greet her with a display of affection", according to the 15th-century Polish historian, Jan Długosz.
+The interregnum that followed Louis I's death and caused such internal strife came to an end with Jadwiga's arrival in Poland.
+A large crowd of clerics, noblemen and burghers gathered at Kraków "to greet her with a display of affection", according to the 15th century Polish historian, Jan Długosz.
 Nobody protested when Archbishop Bodzanta crowned her on 16 October 1384.
-According to traditional scholarly consensus, Jadwiga was crowned king.
-Thereby, as Robert W. Knoll proposes, the Polish lords prevented her eventual spouse from adopting the same title without their consent.
-Stephen C. Rowell, who says that sources that contradict the traditional view outnumber those verifying it, suggests that sporadic contemporaneous references to Jadwiga as king only reflect that she was not a queen consort, but a queen regnant.
+According to traditional scholarly consensus, Jadwiga was crowned King.
+Robert W. Knoll proposes that the Polish lords wanted to prevent her eventual spouse from adopting the same title without their consent.
+Stephen C. Rowell suggests that sporadic contemporaneous references to Jadwiga as king only reflect that she was not a queen consort, but a queen regnant.

 Bodzanta, Archbishop of Gniezno, Jan Radlica, Bishop of Kraków, Dobrogost of Nowy Dwór, Bishop of Poznań, and Duke Vladislaus II of Opole were Jadwiga's most trusted advisers during the first years of her reign.
 According to a widely accepted scholarly theory, Jadwiga, who was still a minor, was "a mere tool" to her advisers.
 However, Halecki refutes this view, contending that Jadwiga matured quickly and her personality, especially her charm and kindness, only served to strengthen her position.
-Already in late 1384 she intervened on Duke Vladislaus's behalf to reconcile him with her mother's favourite, Nicholas I Garai.
+Already in late 1384, she intervened on Duke Vladislaus's behalf to reconcile him with her mother's favourite, Nicholas I Garai.